Women in Economics is hosting a panel with speakers from many different sectors. Come listen to what they have to say!

 At the beginning of each quarter, the EUB puts on a math review seminar with two sessions: one focuses on concepts needed for Economics 200/201 and the other on skills that apply to Economics 300/301.
 If it has been a long time since you’ve taken a math course or you just need a refresher, this is a quick way to get up to speed.

-An individual from a local business, generally an alumnus of the department, is invited to share information about his/her career path from graduation to present position.
+UW Econ alumni are invited to share information about their career paths from graduation to present position.
 This is a great place to get career questions answered and to get advice about job interviews and job search.

 The Paul Heyne Lecture